cheomanigua/godotdoc/content/docs/data_structures/bit_flags.md

 Bit flags are boolean values stored in each bit of an integer variable, in binary order (power of 2).
 In Godot, an integer has 64 bits, which means you can hold 64 different boolean values in one single integer variable.

-Bit flags are good for creating multiple choice boolean selections with one single variable, each selection being one bit of the variable.
+Since one bit can only be set to 1 or 0, bit flags are used for dual state parameters: on/off, enable/disable, true/false.
+Bit flags are good for creating multiple choice selections or sets of common parameters, with one single integer variable, each selection being one bit of the variable.